ianmcburnie/a11y-first-workshop/README.md

     * Valid use cases for disabling pinch to zoom are mapping applications and video games
 * Title
     * Title ensures the user can orient themselves.
 See <a href="https://www.w3.org/TR/2008/REC-WCAG20-20081211/#navigation-mechanisms-title">WCAG 2.4.2</a>.
 Titles identify the current location without requiring users to read or interpret page content.

-## Static Text

-Next we move onto introducing the concept of static text.

 ### Paragraphs